-Table Name Base Information Population Approach C ourse Methodology A Reference ltem Actual / Estimate Source Methodology Assumptions Services Provided DDP uses customer data to from a scheduling tool to classify services into the categories by the template.
-Provided to non-related parties All services were provided to non-related parties as sourced from the data in the scheduling tool.
+Table Name Base Informatio n Population Approach Source Methodology Accumutions Table Name Reference ltem Actual / Estimate Source Methodology Assumptions PypIT for the reporting period.
+A Subject Matter Expert mapped the revenue service types against the relevant 'Service description' categories based on the nature of the underlying revenue transactions and customer contracts.
+Provided to non-related parties All services were provided to non-related parties as sourced from PypIT.
 Provided to related parties No services were provided to related parties.